Is there a current mine operation or mining property for this

 What can the Tax Shelter investment monies be used for?

-The $35,700 and the monthly interest payments can be used for the
+The $35,700 and the monthly interest payments can be used for equipment acquisition, and costs

 associated with the mine development.
 The mining property